Nexis-Network/homepage/content/docs/connect/connection-errors.md

 ### B. Use libpq key=value syntax in the database field

 If your application or client is based on `libpq` but you cannot upgrade the library, such as when the library is compiled inside of a an application, you can take advantage of the fact that `libpq` permits adding options to the database name.
 So, in addition to the database name, you can specify the `endpoint` option, as shown below.
-Replace `[endpoint_id]` with your compute's endpoint ID, which you can find in your Exzo Network connection string.
+Replace `[endpoint_id]` with your compute's endpoint ID, which you can find in your Nexis Network connection string.
 It looks similar to this: `ep-cool-darkness-123456`.

 ```txt
 dbname=neondb options=endpoint=[endpoint_id]